-I started writing this blog as an experiment in 2016.
+I started this blog as an experiment in 2016.
 My dog had much more to say than I had.
-As a result the blog has been neglected because I realise that the creatures that keep me company are much more interesting than I am.
+As a result the blog has been neglected because I realise that the creatures that keep me company are much more fun.

-I take flitters of releasing my writing into the wild.
-Thankfully, my babies have all been re-homed with good people that only want the best for them.
+These days, I throw finished work into the ether without a backwards glance.
+Thankfully, all my babies have been re-homed with good people that only want the best for them.